 A. The Role of Innovation:

 Innovation isn’t just about creating a groundbreaking product or service; it can also involve finding new ways to improve customer service, streamline processes, or reach customers.
-A 2017 PwC survey found that 56% of small to mid-sized business leaders planned to increase their efforts to innovate over the following years.
+A 2017 PwC survey found that 56% of small to mid-sized business leaders planned to increase their innovation efforts over the following years.